 1 Order unit is 2 cards, sufficient for 10 meters Box hedge or 20m2 Box or 1 topiary

-Only available for the Netherlands and Belgium.
+Only available for the Netherlands, Belgium, France, Germany and the UK.

 1 card per 5 meter hedge or 10m2 or per topiary.
 The trichogramma are micro-wasps that parasitize the eggs of the Box tree moth.
 They can achieve an effectiveness of up to 85%.